 This is the main Grand Teton map from the official brochure, showing the roads, trails, lakes, visitor centers, and points of interest.
 Click the image to view a full size JPG (1.6 mb) or download the PDF (9.2 mb).

 This is older Grand Teton map, which I think is a bit easier to read when printing since it’s not so heavily shaded.
 Click the image to view a full size JPG (700 kb) or download the PDF (3.2 mb).

 Grand Teton trail maps

-The maps posted below are good if you’re mostly visiting by car, but you’ll want to purchase the Grand Teton National Geographic Trails Illustrated map if you plan to do lots of hiking or backpacking.
-It’s much more useful for navigation as it includes topographic lines, trail mileages, and backcountry campsites.
-I also like that it gives you one map to cover the entire park, making trip planning a cinch.
+The maps posted below are good if you’re visiting by car, but you’ll want to buy the Grand Teton National Geographic Trails Illustrated map if you plan to do lots of hiking or backpacking.
+It’s much more useful for navigation as it includes topographic lines, backcountry campsites, and trail mileages.
+If you’re also visiting Yellowstone, you can save money by buying the Grand Teton/Yellowstone map pack, covering both parks.

 This is a Lupine Meadows Trailhead map (300 kb), which shows the shortest routes to Surprise Lake, Amphitheater Lake, and Garnet Canyon.
 It’s located at the end of an unpaved road south of Jenny Lake.

 The String Lake Trailhead map (300 kb) shows trails starting from String Lake, located between Jenny Lake and Leigh Lake.
 These trails provide access into Paintbrush Canyon (north) and Cascade Canyon (south).

 This is a Leigh Lake Trailhead map (300 kb), showing trails to Paintbrush Canyon and along Leigh Lake to Bearpaw Lake and Trapper Lake.
 This is pretty much in the exact same place as the String Lake trailhead.